RonsenbergVI/MCMC-estimation-of-Stochastic-Differential-Equations-Papers/README.md

 - **Bayesian Filtering for Jump-Diffusions with Applications to Stochastic Volatility**, Andrew Golightly (2007). [[pdf]](http://people.bordeaux.inria.fr/pierre.delmoral/bayesian-filtering-volatility-G.pdf)

 - **Estimating the Parameters of Stochastic Volatility Models using Option Price Data**, A. S. Hurn, K. A. Lindsay and A. J. McClelland (). [[pdf]](http://www.ncer.edu.au/papers/documents/WP87.pdf).

+# Requirements

+These requirements reflect the testing environment.
+It is possible that the download script will work with older versions.

+* Python (3+)